theoffricial/blog/apps/unicop/docs/testing/foundations/intro.md

   author: Ofri Peretz
 ---

-# Unit Tests Theory 🧭
+# Testing Foundations 🧪 🏗️

 Solid background to understand what unit test is, and its value.